ferrous-systems/rust-training/training-slides/src/ffi.md

 ## Primitive types

-Some type conversions can be infered by the compiler.
+Some type conversions can be inferred by the compiler.

 * `c_uint` ↔ `u32`
 * `c_int` ↔ `i32`